Care and support planning

 What happens when you move home if you have care and support needs

-If you currently receive care and support from us and you move within the Dorset County Council area, we will continue to meet your needs.
+If you currently receive care and support from us and you move within our council area, we will continue to meet your needs.

 If you choose to live in a different council area, we will work with the council in that area, so there is no interruption to your care and support.